SpecialBuilder32/GM4_Datapacks/1.21/generated/smithed_readmes/gm4_vertical_rails.md

 # <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_logo.png" alt="GM4 Logo" width="32" /> Vertical Rails by Gamemode 4<!--$pmc:delete-->

 Turn ladders into vertical railways for your minecarts!
-This simple datapack is great way to travel from the depths of a mineshaft to the top of a mountian, without the need for dizzying railway corkscrews<!--$pmc:headerSize-->
+This simple data pack is great way to travel from the depths of a mineshaft to the top of a mountian, without the need for dizzying railway corkscrews<!--$pmc:headerSize-->

 ![Note Block Interface Example](https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/gm4_vertical_rails/images/vertical_rails.webp)<!--$modrinth:replaceWithVideo--><!--$pmc:delete-->

-### Features:
+### Features
 - Minecarts inside ladders automatically travel upwards until the reach the top, where they continue on regular rails.
 - Adds a custom advancement for your first ride up a wall